 The Fears of Patching SharePoint

 Ever since the days of SharePoint Team Services, the most intimidating process a SharePoint administrator must manage is patching a farm.
-The term “PSConfig” instills fear in all but the most savvy, thrill-seeking SharePoint administrators.
+The term “PSConfig” instills fear in all but the savviest, thrill-seeking SharePoint administrators.
 And then there’s the downtime.

 Despite the pitfalls of patching and the off-hours work required, patching your farm doesn’t have to be a dreaded, uncertain process.
 There are ways to control that process so that installing an update on SharePoint goes relatively smoothly and without unrecoverable, time-consuming errors.

 Today, I’ll start by defining the three types of updates.
 Each of them has its own characteristics.

 - Hotfix or Critical On Demand (COD): A hotfix or COD patch is a patch that is critical and can’t wait for a Cumulative Update or Service Pack.
 It might be a security fix, or it might be a functionality fix.
 It’s issued as a one-off fix for a specific issue.
 Usually, a SharePoint customer has requested this fix to resolve an active issue on their farm.